 When you’re finished gardening, do some simple stretches to help reduce any aches and pains and improve your flexibility.
 A warm bath is also a nice treat at the end of the day to help relax those muscles.

-Following these simple tips will put you in good stead, but if you have any questions or if you’re concerned you may have picked up an injury, please call us on 01491 281 972 / 075 9109 4223 or email email@example.com and we will be happy to help in any way we can.
+Following these simple tips will put you in good stead, but if you have any questions or if you’re concerned you may have picked up an injury, please get in touch.

 In the meantime – Happy Gardening from everyone at Nolan Osteopathy.